When a defender is in your face and hounding you across the court, one of the most effective moves you can use to create space is the crossover.

 The misdirection crossover is a move that takes the concept one step further.

-“Normally when we make a crossover, if I was going left to right, my body is going left to right,” performance enhancement specialist Paul Fabritz says.
+“Normally when we make a crossover, if I was going left to right, my body is going left to right,”says Performance Enhancement Specialist Paul Fabritz, who trains professional basketball players.
 “This move is the opposite.
 So, if I am going left to right with the basketball, I am actually going to run out the other way.
 I am going left to right, but my body is going left.
 The defender thinks you are going to explode right, and you’re actually going the other way.”

 To work on your misdirection crossover: